albertintech/apai/docs/congress/cmf/fema/why-not-condorcet.md

-# Federal Elections Modernization Act
+# Congressional Elections Modernization Act

 ## Why Not Condorcet?

-### Published March 2026

-Based on Rev 5.2 of the Federal Elections Modernization Act

 ---

 The Condorcet criterion -- the principle that if a candidate would defeat every other candidate in a one-on-one majority comparison, that candidate should win -- is one of the most intuitively compelling ideas in voting theory.
 A candidate preferred by a majority over each alternative has a strong democratic claim to office.
 No serious electoral reformer disputes this.

 The question is not whether the Condorcet criterion is desirable.
 The question is whether a voting system built around satisfying that criterion -- using ranked ballots and pairwise comparison as its primary counting logic -- is the best available single-winner method for American federal elections.
-The Federal Elections Modernization Act (FEMA), hereafter referred to as "the Act," uses STAR voting (Score Then Automatic Runoff) rather than any Condorcet-compliant method.
+The Congressional Elections Modernization Act (CEMA), hereafter referred to as "the Act," uses STAR voting (Score Then Automatic Runoff) rather than any Condorcet-compliant method.
 This paper explains why.

 The case for Condorcet methods -- often called "true majority rule" (TMR) in the Dasgupta-Maskin literature -- rests on a rigorous axiomatic framework developed over two decades by Partha Dasgupta and Eric Maskin, extended into practical reform proposals by Edward Foley and Wesley Holliday.
 This paper engages that framework at its strongest.
 It does not argue that Condorcet methods are bad.
 It argues that STAR is a better fit for the structural role it plays in the Act's architecture, and that the theoretical case for Condorcet's superiority depends on assumptions and omissions that the practical design context cannot sustain.